Laminations from the Main Cubioid: Introduction

 \subsection{Main results}

 In this paper we classify all laminations in $\cu^c$.
+In doing so it is important to keep in mind that any cubic lamination either has two critical sets of degree 2 (so that either set maps two-to-one on its image) or one critical set of degree 3 (which maps onto its image three-to-one).

-To state our results we need to discuss invariant quadratic gaps of cubic laminations.
-Indeed, let $U$ be such a gap.
+To state our results, we need to discuss invariant quadratic gaps of cubic laminations.
+Let $U$ be such a gap.
 We show that the gap $U$ has a unique \emph{major edge} (or simply \emph{major}) $M=\ol{ab}$ such that the arc $(a, b)$ is of length at least $\frac13$ and contains no points of $\ol U$.
 It turns out that $M$ can be either periodic (then $U$ is said to be of \emph{periodic type}) or critical (then $U$ is said to be of \emph{regular critical type}).

 In either case there is a specific \emph{canonical lamination $\sim_U$} associated to $U$.
-In the regular critical case $\sim_U$ is defined as follows: $a\sim_U b$ if there is $N\ge 0$ such that $\si^N(a)$ and $\si^N(b)$ are endpoints of the same edge of $U$, and the set $\{\si^i(a),\si^i(b)\}$ is not separated by $U$ for $i=0$, $\dots$, $N-1$.
+In the regular critical case $\sim_U$ is defined as follows: $a\sim_U b$ if there is $N\ge 0$ such that $\si_3^N(a)$ and $\si_3^N(b)$ are endpoints of the same edge of $U$, and the set $\{\si_3^i(a),\si_3^i(b)\}$ is not separated by $U$ for $i=0$, $\dots$, $N-1$.
 Basically, this means that there is a gap $V$ attached to $U$ along its major and folding on top of $U$ under $\si_3$; the rest of $\sim_U$ consists of well-defined pullbacks of $V$, which accumulate to points of $\uc$.

 Now, let $U$ be of periodic type.
 Then one can define a periodic quadratic gap $V$ attached to $U$ along its major $M_U=M$.
 The gap $V$ has the same period $n$ as $M$ and can be defined as follows.
 Take all points $a\in \uc$ such that, for any $i\ge 0$, the point $\si_3^i(a)$ is separated from $U$ by $\si^i_3(M)$ or is an endpoint of $\si_3^i(M)$.
 Then $V$ is the convex hull of the set of all such points $a$.
-We call $V$ the \emph{vassal} gap of $U$.
-Now, define the lamination $\sim_U$ as follows: $a\sim_U b$ if there exists $N\ge 0$ such that $\si^N(a)$ and $\si^N(b)$ are endpoints of the same edge of $U$ or the same edge of $V$, and the chord $\ol{\si^i(a)\si^i(b)}$ is disjoint from $U\cup V$ for $i=0$, $\dots$, $N-1$.
+We call $V=V(U)$ the \emph{vassal} gap of $U$.
+Now, define the lamination $\sim_U$ as follows: $a\sim_U b$ if there exists $N\ge 0$ such that $\si_3^N(a)$ and $\si_3^N(b)$ are endpoints of the same edge of $U$ or the same edge of $V$, and the chord $\ol{\si_3^i(a)\si_3^i(b)}$ is disjoint from $U\cup V$ for $i=0$, $\dots$, $N-1$.
 Basically, $\sim_U$ includes $U$, the orbit of $V$, and the rest of $\sim_U$ consists of well-defined pullbacks of $V$ which accumulate to points of $\uc$.

 Let us now give a heuristic description of laminations from $\cu^c$.
 Namely, a lamination $\sim$ from $\cu^c$ can be thought of as a result of an at most two-step process.
 First, an invariant quadratic Fatou gap $U$ is created, together with its canonical lamination $\sim_U$.
 This could end the whole process.
 However it could also happen that afterwards the gap $U$ is (\emph{weakly\emph{)} tuned} (see Definition~\ref{d:tunegap-i} and Definition~\ref{d:wtunegap-i}) by a quadratic lamination from the Combinatorial Main Cardioid (since $\si_3|_{U'}$ is semiconjugate to $\si_2$ by a map collapsing all edges of $U$, it is easy to define tuning in this setting).
 We show that basically this mechanism describes all laminations from $\cu^c$.
 Although the classification given in the Main Theorem is the main result, we do obtain as a corollary that Definition~\ref{d:cubioid} implies an even stronger condition on attached Fatou gaps.